shuttle-hq/shuttle-examples/custom/request-scheduler/README.md

 A service that calls URLs at specified cron-style intervals.

-The service exposes a `/set-schedule` endpoint that accepts a schedule and a URL as form data and persists a job tuple `(schedule, url)` with `shuttle_persist` between runs, e.g. will pick up existing jobs after being restarted.
+The service exposes a `/crontab/set` endpoint that accepts a schedule and a URL as form data and persists jobs with `shuttle_persist` between runs, e.g. it will pick up existing jobs after being restarted.

 Internally, `CrontabService` implements a custom service with [`shuttle_runtime::Service`](https://docs.shuttle.rs/examples/custom-service),